-Risk computation and pricing principles
+Risk assessment

 For all direct debt-type operations, the implementing partners shall carry out their standard risk assessment, involving the computation of the probability of default and the expected recovery rate and the classification according to the grading system of the implementing partner, and report accordingly to the Commission.
 Such computation shall be performed without taking into account the EU guarantee and the financial contribution from the implementing partner to reflect the overall risk of the operation, while taking into account that some operations may fall outside the scope of regular risk metrics.
 In such cases, adequate risk assessment shall be developed by the implementing partner in cooperation with the Commission so as to ensure an adequate risk reporting.
 Information on the expected risk profile of debt-type operations shall also be submitted to the Investment Committee as part of the application for InvestEU Fund support.
+A debt-type operation is an operation that has the risk characteristics of debt, which may include instruments in the legal form of debt (such as senior loans, subordinated loans, unsecured and secured loans, financial leases, mortgages, letters of credit, guarantee and securities issued on the capital markets such as bonds).

-For equity-type operations, the EU guarantee may be used to support investments in individual entities or projects (Equity Type Investments) by the implementing partners without the benefit of portfolio diversification or through investments into funds (including funds of funds, co-investment vehicles or other types of intermediaries) or other types of financing vehiclepresenting equity-type portfolio risks (Equity Type Portfolio).
-An equity-type operation is an operation that has the risk characteristics of equity, which may include instruments in the legal form of equity (such as investments in ordinary/common shares) and of quasi-equity (such as deeply subordinated loans with profit participations, convertibles, warrants or other forms of equity kickers when exposing the holder to equity-type risk).
+For equity-type operations, the EU guarantee may be used to support investments in individual entities or projects (equity-type investments) by the implementing partners or through investments into funds (including funds of funds, co-investment vehicles or other types of intermediaries) or other types of financing vehicles presenting equity-type portfolio risks (equity-type portfolio).
+An equity-type operation is an operation that has the risk characteristics of equity, which may include instruments in the legal form of equity (such as investments in common or preferred shares) and of quasi-equity or hybrid instruments (such as deeply subordinated loans with profit participations, mezzanine, venture loans, convertibles, warrants or other forms of equity kickers when exposing the holder to equity-type risk).

 The determination whether an operation is classified as equity-type or debt-type, irrespective of its legal form and nomenclature, shall be based on the standard risk assessment of the implementing partner and shall be reported accordingly to the Commission.

-For intermediated operations, the implementing partners may rely on the standard procedures of financial intermediaries for the purpose of defining the risk of final recipients and the pricing or return requirements applied to them.
-The outcome of analysis performed by the implementing partners at portfolio level will be reported to the Commission to allow assessing the impact of such operations on the risk profile of the EU guarantee and the adequacy of the provisioning needs.
+For intermediated operations, the implementing partners may rely on the standard procedures of financial intermediaries with respect to the assessment of the risk of the final recipients.
+The outcome of analysis performed by the implementing partners, based on the input received from financial intermediaries at portfolio level, will be reported to the Commission to allow assessing the impact of such operations on the risk profile of the EU guarantee and the adequacy of the provisioning needs.

 The EU guarantee shall be provided to implementing partners in EUR.
-However, financing to recipients under investment and financing operations may be provided in any currency that has the status of legal tender in a Member State.
-In countries outside the Union, in addition to EUR and legal tender of Member States, financing may be provided in the legal tender of the country or any other tradable currency.]
+However, financing to final recipients under investment and financing operations may be provided in any currency that has the status of legal tender in a Member State.
+Such financing may also contribute to the development of local capital markets.
+[In countries outside the Union, in addition to EUR and legal tender of Member States, financing may be provided in the legal tender of the country or any other tradable currency.]

 Implementing partners and financial intermediaries shall strive to avoid exposing final recipients to foreign exchange risk.
-As a rule, financing may be provided to final recipients in other currencies than the legal tender of the state where the final recipient is established only when there is strong economic rationale for such a choice of currency [or in EUR].
+As a rule, financing may be provided to final recipients in other currencies than the legal tender of the state where the final recipient is established only when there is strong economic rationale for such a choice of currency or in EUR.